plone/plone.restapi/docs/source/usage/parameters.md

 Since plone.restapi version 10.0.0, boolean parameters are validated more strictly.
 ```

-Values that evaluate as `True`, where quoted values are strings, and unquoted values are either boolean or integer.
+The following strings represent a boolean value of `True`.

 - 1
-- "1"
-- "y"
+- y
-- "yes"
+- yes
-- "t"
+- t
-- "true"
+- true
 - True
-- "True"
-- "active"
+- active
-- "enabled"
+- enabled
-- "on"
+- on

-Values that evaluate as `False`, where quoted values are strings, and unquoted values are either boolean or integer.
+The following strings represent a boolean value of `False`.

 - 0
-- "0"
-- "n"
+- n
-- "no"
+- no
-- "f"
+- f
-- "false"
+- false
 - False
-- "False"
-- "inactive"
+- inactive
-- "disabled"
+- disabled
-- "off"
+- off

-Any other value will raise a `400 Bad Request` error.
+Any other value will return a `400 Bad Request` response.